Notaries Act, R.S.O. 1990, c. N.6Skip to content

 |R.R.O.
 1990, Reg.
 831||FEES|

 R.S.O.
 1990, CHAPTER N.6

-2. (1) Any person, other than a barrister and solicitor, being a Canadian citizen, who is desirous of being appointed or reappointed a notary public, is subject to examination or re-examination, as the case may be, in regard to his or her qualification for the office by a judge of the Superior Court of Justice in the area in which he or she resides, or by a public servant employed for the purpose under Part III of the Public Service of Ontario Act, 2006, and no such person shall be appointed or reappointed a notary public without a certificate from the judge or public servant that he or she has examined or re-examined the applicant and finds him or her qualified for the office, and that in his or her opinion a notary public is needed for the public convenience in the place where the applicant resides and intends to carry on business.
+2. (1) Any person, other than a barrister and solicitor, being a Canadian citizen, who is desirous of being appointed or reappointed a notary public, is subject to examination or re-examination, as the case may be, in regard to his or her qualification for the office by a judge of the Superior Court of Justice in the area in which he or she resides, or by such other person as may be appointed in that behalf under the Public Service Act, and no such person shall be appointed or reappointed a notary public without a certificate from such judge, or such other person, that he or she has examined or re-examined the applicant and finds him or her qualified for the office, and that in his or her opinion a notary public is needed for the public convenience in the place where the applicant resides and intends to carry on business.
 R.S.O.
 1990, c.
 N.6, s.
 2 (1); 2001, c.
 9, Sched.
 B, s.
-10 (2, 3); 2006, c.
-35, Sched.
-C, s.
-91 (2).
+10 (2); 2001, c.
+9, Sched.
+B, s.
+10 (3).